What Is Continuous Integration Software and How Does It Work?

 Continuous Integration Software, commonly known as CI software, is a development practice that automates the Integration of code pieces from multiple developers into a shared repository.
 It can ensure that new code changes are constantly tested, built, and validated before their final deployment.

-Development teams widely use CI software to manage version control, automate testing, and ensure seamless collaboration.
-These tools help teams deliver software updates faster, reducing errors and improving efficiency.
+Development teams widely use CI software to manage version control, automate testing, and ensure smooth collaboration.
+These tools help teams deliver software updates faster.
+This reduces errors and improves efficiency.

 Why Should Development Teams Use Continuous Integration Software?